petersulyok/smfc/README.md

  2. In file `/etc/hdparm.conf` you must define HD names in `/dev/disk/by-id/...` form to avoid inconsistency.

 ### 8. Kernel modules
-We need to load the following important Linux kernel modules:
+One or more of following Linux kernel modules needs to be loaded for `smfc`:

  - [`coretemp`](https://www.kernel.org/doc/html/latest/hwmon/coretemp.html): temperature report for Intel(R) CPUs
  - [`k10temp`](https://docs.kernel.org/hwmon/k10temp.html): temperature report for AMD(R) CPUs
  - [`drivetemp`](https://www.kernel.org/doc/html/latest/hwmon/drivetemp.html): temperature report for SATA hard disks (available from kernel 5.6+ version)

 Use `/etc/modules` file for persistent loading of these modules.
-Here are some sample HWMON file locations for these kernel modules:

- - `coretemp`: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
- - `k10temp`: `/sys/bus/pci/drivers/k10temp/0000*/hwmon/hwmon*/temp1_input`
- - `drivetemp`: `/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input`

 Notes:
-- `smfc` is able to find the proper HWMON file automatically for Intel(R) CPUs, AMD(R) CPUs, SATA drives, or NVMe drives, but users may also specify the files manually (see `hwmon_path=` parameter in the config file)
-- Reading `drivetemp` module is the fastest way to get the temperature of the hard disks, and it can read temperature of the SATA hard disks even in standby mode, too.
+- Reading `drivetemp` module is the fastest way to get the temperature of the hard disks, and it can read temperature of the SATA hard disks even if they are in standby mode.

 ### 9. Installation and uninstallation
 For the installation and uninstallation, you need root privilege.
 There are several ways to install and `smfc`, this chapter will show them.